FathUMinUllah3797/VD/README.md

 ## Overview

 The code is structured to extract features from video frames using two deep learning architectures: LightFlowNet for optical flow features and a CNN for spatial features.
-The extracted features are then used to train a model for detecting abnormal actions in video sequences.
+The extracted features are then used to train the model for detecting abnormal actions in video sequences.

 ![image](https://github.com/user-attachments/assets/7d641685-3a9b-4f57-a1a3-13c8b2138ed1)

 ## Datasets

-The following datasets are used in this project:
+The following datasets are used in this article:

 [RWF-2000](https://ieeexplore.ieee.org/abstract/document/9412502): A dataset containing various video sequences for action detection.